-

 Before I met my first therapist, I wondered if this dude would be able to know what it was like to be me.
 Would he understand, much less be useful?

-I strive to create the opposite experience from what I experienced from my first therapist: stuffy, pretentious, and hypocritical advice from someone that didn’t know or understand me.
+I strive to create the opposite experience from what I experienced from my first therapist: stuffy, pretentious, and hypocritical advice from someone that didn’t “get it.”

 I’m sure you are aware of the gap between where you are and where/what you want to be.
 I’m all too familiar with how painful this gap can be.
 You have already tried a bunch of things to help the pain you are experiencing; whether it is mental, emotional, mood (i.e. depression/anxiety), relationship strain/isolation, or work-related stress, etc. I may not be the first therapist you have seen about this or other concerns.
 I know you need a different experience than what you have had.